logo

 Department of Electrical & Computer Engineering

-Grove City College offers a Bachelor of Science in Electrical Engineering (BSEE) that is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science degree program in Electrical Engineering Grove City College is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Electrical and Electronics Engineering.
 In consultation with our advisory board and students, the faculty of the electrical engineering program have defined the following educational objectives and student outcomes to guide our program.
 Note that the advisory board includes industry representatives, graduate school representatives, and alumni.

 Mission